-Lockdown, down to forced environments, down to the lack of routine, down to reduced normality, down to increased loneliness, and down to the subsequent consequences of covid-19 has increased substance abuse rates, has increased the need for coping strategies, and has disrupted recovery for many addicts.
+Lockdown’s forced environments, lack of routine, reduced normality, increased loneliness, and subsequent consequences of covid-19 have increased substance abuse rates, increased the need for coping strategies, and disrupted recovery for many addicts.

 Without combined efforts, the crisis of addiction and mental health development will begin to outweigh the loss of covid-19, questioning the viability of lockdown measures.